godot-rust/gdnative/README.md

 ### Latest `master` version + Godot 3.4

+This is the recommended way of using godot-rust, if you want to benefit from latest features.
 After `bindgen` dependencies are installed, add the `gdnative` crate as a dependency, and set the crate type to `cdylib`:

 ```toml